 Have you overcome crazy obstacles to reach your goals in school or in life?
 How has online learning helped you be successful?
 Why is online learning the best option for you?
 We want to hear your story!
 Send your testimony or inspirational story to your Student Achievement Coordinator, Brooks McMullan, at email@example.com.
 Participants will receive a prize!

 YOUR VOICE STUDENT POLL

-In the February Newsletter we asked, “Who do you think will win the NCAA College Basketball Tournament?”
-Here’s what you had to say:
+In the January Newsletter we asked, “What is Love?”
+And the responses were overwhelming, here’s what you had to say:

 Thank you to everyone that submitted a response!
-We hope your team wins, whichever one you are rooting for!!
+We LOVE working with you!